-1. Prior starting off the venture and finding things on own he was employed with Hewlett-Packard (HP) working on mainframe computer and around this time he met Steve Jobs and the duo were passionate about electronics and doing something new.
-Eventually, the technical interest provoked him to give up his education and dropped out of University of California.
-When he started off on his technical voyage since he could not afford a computer he thought of building one and it was called Apple I. Later in 1986 after he left Apple he earned a Bachelor’s degree in computer science and electrical engineering.
+1. Prior starting the venture and finding things on own, he was employed with Hewlett-Packard (HP) working on the mainframe computer, and around this time he met Steve Jobs and the duo were passionate about electronics and doing something new.
+Eventually, the technical interest provoked him to give up his education and dropped out of the University of California.
+When he started off on his technical voyage since he could not afford a computer, he thought of building one, and it was called Apple I. Later in 1986, after he left Apple, he earned a Bachelor’s degree in computer science and electrical engineering.

 3. The first computer of Apple designed by Wozniak the Apple I was priced at $666.66.
 Some of the interesting insights to fix the numbers seem to be it was pretty easy to type the number as it consisted of the same digit throughout.

 4. Apple II was the mighty product of Apple that marked a new beginning in the history of microcomputers.
-It was designed by Steve Wozniak while the whole process was overseen by Steve Jobs while the unique power supply in the system was designed by Rod Holt.
+It was designed by Steve Wozniak while Steve Jobs had overseen the whole process and Rod Holt had designed the unique power supply in the system.
 It was introduced in West Coast Computer Faire in 1977.
 The product was the first consumer product sold by Apple Computer.
-It was the first computer with a built-in BASIC programming language and color display.
-He was honored as the Fellow of the Computer History Museum in 1997.
+It was the first computer with a built-in BASIC programming language and colour display.
+He was honoured as the Fellow of the Computer History Museum in 1997.

-5. Though Steve Wozniak left Apple in 1976 and no longer remains to be the active employee of Apple he receives a stipend from the company of $120,000 annually and also is been a Apple shareholder.
-He is also been inducted into the National Inventors Hall of Fame in 2000.
+5. Though Steve Wozniak left Apple in 1976 and no longer remains to be the active employee of Apple.
+He receives a stipend from the company of $120,000 annually and also a shareholder of Apple.
+He was also inducted into the National Inventors Hall of Fame in 2000.

-9. Steve Wozniak invented four patents namely ‘Microcomputer to use with video display,’ ‘Controller for magnetic disc, recorder of like,’ ‘Apparatus for digitally controlling PAL color display,’ and ‘Digitally-controlled signal generation means for use with display.’
+9. Steve Wozniak invented four patents namely ‘Microcomputer to use with the video display,’ ‘Controller for magnetic disc, recorder of like,’ ‘Apparatus for digitally controlling PAL colour display,’ and ‘Digitally-controlled signal generation means for use with the display.’

 11. He has captured his life history in his autobiography titled ‘iWoz: From Computer Geek to Cult Icon: How I Invented the Personal Computer, Co-Founded Apple, and Had Fun Doing It,’ the book is co-authored by Gina Smith.